Topiramate

 Topiramate is generally only prescribed in pregnancy when epilepsy cannot be controlled with a different drug.
 In these cases, a specialist will help the pregnant woman to weigh up the risk from uncontrolled seizures to both woman and baby compared to the risk from drug exposure.

 Women planning a pregnancy should be offered a medication review with their epilepsy specialist, to determine whether topiramate is still the most suitable medicine.
+Women with an unplanned pregnancy while taking topiramate should be reviewed as soon as possible by their GP or specialist.

 What if I prefer not to take medicines during pregnancy?